gizmodata/qgizmosql/docs/usage/use.md

 ## Use the graphical interface for custom SQL Query

-:warning: This function does not support advanced SQL, e.g. DISTINCT and JOIN.
-This feature was designed for simple selection with filters, not for advanced sql.
-Currently, it's only possible to make a simple SELECT FROM WHERE.

 As for an entire table, you must designate the projection system if there is a spatial column.

 ![QDuckDB window](../static/ihm_sql.png)